renyanng/testingethbkk/README.md

 ### 🌐 Decentralised ESG Rating System

 1. Leverage AI clustering method to classify company ESG risk levels and generate ESG ratings, eliminate the need for human evaluation and likelihood of human bias.
-2. **E:** Using IoT devices to allow trustless process for data collection, using sensors on edge devices to gather environmental data (e.g. greenhouse emissions and electricity consumption).
+2. a. **E:** Using IoT devices to allow trustless process for data collection, using sensors on edge devices to gather environmental data (e.g. greenhouse emissions and electricity consumption).

-**S, G:** A forum thread allows all company members to participate, with upvotes/downvotes representing the company's sentiment (qualitative data), ensuring balance and reducing tampered company data (S, G).
+b. **S, G:** A forum thread allows all company members to participate, with upvotes/downvotes representing the company's sentiment (qualitative data), ensuring balance and reducing tampered company data (S, G).
 Leverage FHE(Fully Homomorphic Encryption) for anonymity.
 3. **GreenToken (GTK)** tokenomics system incentivises companies to become more sustainable and ethical, while also supporting governance in the sustainability and regenerative finance sector.

 ## 🚀 Features